Working parents

 • Making doctors’ appointments

 Often this can create a lot of stress.
 Having a running list reduces the mental energy required.
-And, by blocking time during the week – for example, during a coffee break or before or after work – you can cross these off your list with less effort.
+And, by blocking time during the week – for example, during a coffee break or before or after work – you can cross these tasks off your list with less effort.

 The information above is compliments of Allison Venditti, Career Strategist & Return to Work Specialist.
 Allison is the creator of the Ready to Return program, Canada's first online program to support mothers returning to work from maternity leave.
-For more information, check out Moms at Work
+For more information, check out Moms at Work.

 Share this with anyone who is a working parent.